 FULBRIGHT FOREIGN LANGUAGE TEACHING ASSISTANTSHIP PROGRAM

-LENGHT OF GRANT 9 months
+LENGTH OF GRANT 9 months

-STARTING DATE August 2018
+STARTING DATE August 2020

-Why apply for the position as an FLTA?
+Why apply for an FLTA position?

 Requirements and Eligibility+

 - Austrian citizenship is required to participate in this program.

 - Candidates should be early-career participants and capable of succeeding in the dual role of teaching assistant and student at their host institution.

 - Candidates must have at least completed their undergraduate education at an accredited Austrian university, university of applied sciences (Fachhochschule), or university college of teacher education (pädagogische Hochschule).
 Students who are in their last semester of their FH/PH studies may apply.
 Acceptance into the program is contingent upon having completed an undergraduate degree by June.